RomanB22/mEC_model2025/README.md

 ### Setting up the parameters

 In `cfg.py` you can modify all the parameters, variables and conditions for the simulation.
-For example, you can change the values of the flags to have sinusoidal optogenetic drive, choos the stellate cell model, add gap junction connectivity between the PV cells, change the recorded cells, simulation time, etc.
+For example, you can change the values of the flags to have sinusoidal optogenetic drive, choose the stellate cell model, add gap junction connectivity between the PV cells, change the recorded cells, simulation time, etc.

 ## ▶Running Simulations